The DEI and Mental Health Connection (and Why It Matters)

 Regardless of whether COVID-19 caused depression and anxiety or simply led individuals to finally get help, the problem is the same: many adult Americans struggle with some form of mental illness.

 Factors like gender, race, age, orientation, disability, and socioeconomic status all play a role in mental health—and when they overlap, they can significantly increase mental health struggles.
-For example, an underpaid black female is much more likely to experience serious mental health concerns compared to a fairly paid white male.
+For example, many individuals from diverse backgrounds, including minority groups, face systemic barriers that limit their access to mental health care.

-However, research shows that there's a massive disconnect between who most needs mental heal care services and who has access.
-Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows the following information about adults who access mental health care over a single year:
+However, research shows that there’s a massive disconnect between who most needs mental health care services and who has access.
+Data from the Substance Abuse and Mental Health Services Administration (SAMHSA) shows the following information about adults who access mental health resources over a single year:

 • White: 16.6%